 The mixer section should also have good pitch faders.
 These allow you to alter the tempo of the playing track so that you can align it with the next song.
 Most starter DJ controllers offer Sync functionality which will automatically match up the beats.
 But to truly become a well-rounded DJ it is worth learning the skill of beat matching by ear.
 Long faders make this learning process easier and more beginner-friendly.

 Other extras like Filters or on-board FX are also good features to look out for in the mixer section.
 These further open up your mixing possibilities.

 What DJ Software To Use?

-Many controllers are designed to be used with certain software.
+Many controllers are designed to be used with certain software with easy plug and play capability.
 If you already have DJ software you’ll need to check if it’s compatible.

 How Often Will You Be Using The Controller?

 Build quality is important when it comes to choosing the best beginner DJ controller.
 Many controllers that are designed for beginners can be made from cheap materials.
 For beginner gear, you’ll likely be faced with primarily plastic components.
 But how thick and rigid that plastic is will vary between manufacturers.

 If you plan to jump on the decks on a regular basis you’ll want something that is going to be able to take the punishment.
 This becomes even more important if you plan on taking your DJ setup with you to a friend’s house or parties.